-Largely as a consequence of dealing with the learning disruption of COVID, a new virtual remote desktop system was introduced for both students and staff.
-This has been a major investment and continuing cost for the College.
+Largely as a consequence of dealing with the learning disruption of COVID, new virtual remote desktop and cloud-based systems were either introduced or significantly expanded in 2020-21 for both students and staff.
+This was a major investment and has led to continuing high IT costs for the College.
 The virtual remote desktops allow users to have the same look and high level of processing power regardless of the device that they use.
 This has enabled the College to extend and enhance the use made of its aged stock of computers.
 It also enabled the College to procure relatively low cost laptops for students to use during the second national COVID lockdown at the beginning of 2021.
 The College was able to lend 335 new laptops to students.
 These laptops are now used in the learning Resource Centre, in other parts of the College and for students' home use.